SobiyaS0002/Webdevelopment_Demo/README.md

     In simple words, it is a Hypertext Markup Language which is use to dictate or instruct the web browser for static or dynamic web pages
 </pre> </p>

-# The format of this implementation is to follow a utorial with lots of modification in order to learn and adapt{ usually think-out-of-the-box} -- followed by the exercises
+# The format of this implementation is to follow a tutorial -- followed by the exercises

 # So to begin with, I am creating a file named index.html
+Wrote my Hello world-- Demonstrating Boiler plate code and then save, run the code using any web browser of your choice[Here, I am using Google chrome]

+<strong>Note:</strong> Using live server extension in VS code automates the manual refreshing

+HTML Basics -- Hello World, Button tag, Link tag